 The Bottom-most circuit board.
 Note the large array of diodes.

-This machine was built at a time (early 1969) when integrated circuits were beginning to make inroads into the calculator scene.
-At the time, IC's were mainly used for the more complex circuit elements such as shift registers and flip-flops -- the types of logic elements that required the highest component counts.
-Simple logic gates were implemented utilizing discrete compoments mainly because it was less expensive to create such logic elements from discrete components.
-As a result, the BC-1211S contains an unexpectedly small number of IC's.
-Only 32 IC devices are used in the machine.
+This machine was built at a time (early 1969) when integrated circuits were beginning to make major inroads into the calculator scene.
+At the time, IC's were mainly used for the more complex circuit elements such as shift registers and flip-flops -- the types of logic elements that required the highest discrete component counts to implement.
+Simple logic gates were implemented utilizing discrete compoments mainly because it was still considerably less expensive to create such logic elements from discrete components.
+As a result of the use of IC's for the more complex logic elements, the BC-1211S contains an unexpectedly small number of IC's, with only 32 IC devices used.
 Given that a lot of the logic is implemented with discrete components, the transistor count is relatively high, with 57 transistors used (not including power supply transistors).
 There are 100's of diodes used, and countless resistors and capacitors.

 The Middle Circuit Board

-The IC's used in the machine are small- and medium-scale MOS (Metal-Oxide Semiconductor) IC devices manufactured by Toshiba.
+The IC's used in the machine are small- and medium-scale MOS (Metal-Oxide Semiconductor) IC devices manufactured by both NEC and Toshiba..
 Japanese electronics manufacturers including Toshiba, Hitachi, and NEC created a number of mass-produced lines MOS small- and medium-scale devices in the late '60's.
-The ICs used in the BC-1211S are from the uPD1x and TM400x families.
-The uPD1x family devices were, originally developed by NEC, but licensed to Toshiba.
-The TM400x series devices were developed by Toshiba.
+The ICs used in the BC-1211S are from the NEC's uPD1x and Toshiba's TM4000 families.
+There was a lot of cross- cooperation between the big-three Japanese IC manufacturers (Hitachi, NEC and Toshiba) at the time, so it wasn't uncommon to see calculators made by Hitachi with NEC IC's in then, as well as this example of a Toshiba-made calculator with NEC IC's.
+The TM4000-series devices were developed by Toshiba.
 The devices are packaged in metal cans with either 10 or 12 radial leads.
 The small-scale devices include a few logic gates, or a few flip-flops.
 The medium-scale devices consist of shift registers that contain either 60 or 64 bits per IC.
-These shift register IC's are used to implement the working registers of the machine.
+These shift register IC's are used to implement the working registers of the calculator.
 The machine also benefits from medium-scale technology by virtue of a single-chip adder unit that performs bit serial addition of BCD (Binary-Coded Decimal) numbers.
 Along with the integrated circuits, there is a substantial amount of discrete component-based logic also, made up of diode-resistor gates and transistorized level converters, buffers, and inverters.
 It appears that the machine also uses a diode-based ROM for some of its sequence control.
 It is doubtful that the ROM contains actual microcode, as the general design of the machine indicates that it uses mostly hard-wired logic.
 It is more likely that the diode ROM simply contains simple sequence tables for orchestrating the flow of information through the machine.

 The Nixie Display & Power Supply Board

-The logic of the machine is contained on three circuit boards, two of which contain the main logic, and the third carrying the Nixie tube displays, drive circuitry, and power supply.
+The logic of the calculator is contained on three circuit boards, two of which contain the main logic, and the third carrying the Nixie tube displays, their drive circuitry, and power supply components.
 The boards are interconnected by unusual connectors and sockets that connect the boards together in a vertical stack.
 The circuit boards are made of phenolic, and have traces on both sides of the board, with plated-through feedthroughs.
 The boards of average quality, with a green solder-mask on the component side only, and silkscreened nomenclature.
-The boards are held in position via a sheetmetal chassis that screws into the baseplate of the machine.
+The boards are held in position by a sheetmetal chassis that screws into the baseplate of the machine.

 A closer view of some of the Integrated Circuits in the BC-1211S

-The power supply is of very conventional design, using a transformer, diodes for rectification and electrolytic capacitors for filtering, followed by zener-diode controlled pass transistor regulation.
+The power supply is of conventional linear design, using a transformer, diodes for rectification and electrolytic capacitors for filtering, followed by zener-diode controlled pass transistor voltage regulation.
 Supply voltages include -24V, -14V, and +180V for the Nixie tubes.
 The main power supply components except the transformer are located on the Nixie tube display board.
-The transformer is mounted in the chassis.
+The transformer is mounted to the chassis.